Revere Ware: 1400 line

 The 1400 line is manufactured with all of Revere Ware's defining features: copper-clad bases, rounded corners for ease of cleaning, bakelite handles, and Vapor Seal lids.
 Early pans and skillets featured two piece handles, held together by rivets and screws.
 The earliest style of bakelite handles feature two screws, just a little more than an inch apart, near the pan side of the handle.
 Later, a screw was located at either end of the handle.
 By 1968, in a cost-cutting measure, the bakelite was made from one piece and pressed onto the attached metal handle.

 When identifying various utensils, know that skillets are always of a larger diameter, with a shallow depth and a single long handle.
 Sauce pans will have a relative depth, and also a single long handle.
 Stock pots are generally four quarts or larger, and have two smaller handles for grasping at each side.
 Dutch ovens are similarly constructed, but feature a flared edge at the top of the pot with a narrow seat for their larger, more pronouncedly domed lid to seal.
 The domed lids used for Dutch Ovens (and square Skillets) are distinctly different in shape than that of the traditional bell-lipped stainless steel lids.
 The walls of these Domed lids are noticeably taller than standard utensil lids.

 Revere Ware double boilers and steamers come in three variations.
-The first (marked (1) below) is an insert, which nestles into the pan, supported by a lip and two small "ears", or flairs at the mouth of the insert.
+The first (marked (1) below) is an insert, which nestles into the pan, supported by a lip and two small "ears", or flares at the mouth of the insert.
 This variety remains almost entirely within the heating utensil while in use.
 The second (marked (2) below)is a ribbed design with a single handle, similar to a Sauce Pan in construction.
 Only a small portion of the Steamer/Double Boiler rests within the Heating utensil, to create a seal, while the remainder protrudes.
 The last variety (marked (3) below) is also ribbed, but features two small handles (much like stock pots) on either side, to facilitate ease of use.

 Being the longest-running and cornerstone line of wares produced by Revere Ware, the 1400 series is an iconic part of American kitchens.
 At the height of 1400's popularity, nearly 5 and a half million pieces were shipping a year.
 It was the "Gold Standard" of American cookware, at its peak offering 39 items simultaneously (counting lids as separate pieces) across 12 distinct utensil types.
 While specialty items and minor revisions were occasionally made to the line, the 1400 series existed with a relative consistency before the sale to Corning Glass Inc. in 1985.
 The most iconic pieces are listed below.